asabpsgbwinter/2026/_pages/registration.md

 Link for registration payment: <a href="https://www.psgb.org/events/psgb-meeting-in-edinburgh-2026-day-3-of-joint-asab-psgb-meeting">PSGB payment link</a>

-You can also attend the conference virtually, and we encourage anyone interested in hosting a local
+You can also attend the first two days of the conference virtually, and we encourage anyone interested in hosting a local
 <a href="https://www.asab.org/conference-hublets">conference hublet</a> to contact the ASAB Meeting Secretary, Vivek Nityananda, for more information at meetings@asab.org.

 Questions?
 Email us on asabpsgb2026@gmail.com